We are a Teaching for Mastery School

 During teaching time, children will work in mixed ability groups and share thinking with a partner.
 Teachers will ask carefully thought-out questions and children will have time to work and feedback.
 Emphasis will be placed how children have arrived at the answer or how many ways they could arrive at the answer.
 In this way, children will demonstrate a clear and deep understanding of the concept they have learnt.
 They will also learn to communicate their thinking in maths clearly and work systematically to arrive at all possibilities.

-EYFS are using the White Rose Reception scheme a basis for their curriculum.
+EYFS are using the White Rose Reception scheme and the NCETM spines a basis for their curriculum.
 The teachers in EYFS also plan the maths provision for the nursery class following this guidance.
 This is consistent throughout school and the practical equipment and representations flow throughout.
 White Rose and NCETM use Number Blocks as a basis of understanding of number.
 This is picked up in Year 1 to ensure continuity of transition.
 We also use Numberland, which allows the children to explore numbers 1 to 10 in depth and links also to areas such as shape and measure.

 Teachers and teaching assistants, circulate effectively during activities to provide immediate feedback to groups of learners or replicate models of calculations on the board at table level.
 Intervention is conducted as soon as possible that day or as near to the next lesson in order to close gaps quickly.

 Children who are working at a greater depth, will have the opportunity again through carefully selected questions to further their thinking.
 Lessons are not about pace but about deepening understanding.
 We use the NCETM Mastery with Greater Depth materials and Nrich to support further questioning and challenge.